 - Anger towards your body.
 You may feel betrayed and let down by your body.

 - Poor body image.
-Chronic health problems can impact the way we perceive our body.
+Chronic health problems can impact the way we perceive our bodies.
 It is difficult to enjoy your body when intently focusing on how to “fix” or “change” your body for better health.
-An intense negative focus on our body can grow body image concerns.
+An intense negative focus on our body can cause body image concerns.
 As well, chronic health problems can cause changes or damage to your body, which may be difficult to accept.

 - Difficulty managing pain.
 There is a large psychological component to pain: usually the more we want to get rid of pain, the more we tend to experience pain.
 Sometimes it can feel like whatever we do – distract ourselves, take painkillers, avoid using parts painful parts of our body – the pain does not go away!
 Understanding the complex relationship between pain and the mind can lead to pain relief.